 __________________________________________

-Today the Samaritans, who number a little under one thousand, are situated primarily on Mount Gerizim near Shechem, Israel.
-They believe that Mount Gerizim, rather than Mount Moriah in Jerusalem, is the place where "Yehowah chose to place his name" [Deuteronomy 12:5] and it is therefore the center of their sacrificial worship.
-Once a year they sacrifice the Paschal (Passover) lamb on Mount Gerizim.
+Today, the Samaritans, who number a little under one thousand, are situated primarily on Mount Gerizim near Shechem in the Samaria region of Israel.
+They believe that Mount Gerizim, rather than Mount Moriah in Jerusalem, is the place where "Yahweh chose to place his name" [Deuteronomy 12:5] and it is therefore the center of their worship, which includes animal sacrifices.
+Once a year the Samaritans sacrifice the Paschal (Passover) lamb on Mount Gerizim.

 In general, Karaites do not claim any connection, whether actual or as kindred spirits, to the Samaritans, and consider them to be of non-Israelite origin.